Collaboration Workflow

 -

-Use project chat for questions and clarifications instead of separate channels.
+Use Project Chat for questions and clarifications instead of separate channels.
+Project Chat access is locked on for collaborators.

 -

-Let the owner know if your permissions do not match what you need to do the work.
+Let the owner know if your role or access scope does not match what you need to do the work.

 Focus: Keep everyone aligned on what the collaboration space represents.